Finding the Way Back15¦ Blu-ray, DVD

 It follows the broken coach, who could have made something of his life, attempting to give a little back by turning a team of no-hopers into winners.
 Add some slo-mo shots on court and quick cuts to the score board to see how much time is left on the clock, and you’re in familiar territory.

-It is somewhat on the presumptuous side as far as its story is concerned; the main reason the Father approaches Jack is because he played the game well.
+It's also somewhat on the presumptuous side as far as its story is concerned; the main reason the Father approaches Jack is because he played the game well.
 Now as fans of sport know, just because you could play the game doesn’t mean you’re a natural coach – just look at the career of Alan Shearer at Newcastle United.

 The appeal for Affleck may be drawn to the character’s vice of alcohol.
 There’s no better way to show that a character has quite a big drinking problem when you have shots of him drinking in the shower.
 Add to that the fact that his personal life was devastated by a death in the family, then you have a character running on empty, and therefore a dream to play.